 Healthy, thriving livestock are the foundation of a profitable pastoral enterprise and Paraway monitors the health and welfare condition of our stock regularly.
 When illness or disease is observed, therapeutic treatment is provided, which may include the administration of antibiotics to sick animals, and if necessary, treatments to animals that are exposed to sick animals.
-Our aim to minimise the use of antibiotics and they are not routinely administered to our sheep or cattle.
+We seek to minimise use of antibiotics and do not routinely administer to our sheep or cattle.
 However, where nutrition is supplemented to maintain the welfare of the animals, the supplements on those occasions may contain antibiotics (that are not used in human medicine).

 Antibiotics are not administered as a growth promoter in our sheep or pasture-based cattle.